10.4 Progress Reports

 - Focus on time: shows time period (previous, current, and future) and tasks completed or scheduled to be completed in each period

-- Focus on specific tasks: shows the order of tasks (defined milestones) and progress made in each time period
+- Focus on specific tasks: shows the order of tasks (defined milestones) and progress made

 - Focus on larger goals: focuses on the overall effect of what has been accomplished